 Personal conduct: Behaviour such as swearing and making rude gestures, including hand gestures, are considered criminal acts in the UAE and may result in significant penalties and deportation.
 Foreigners have been subject to corporal punishment for making insulting remarks and gestures to local officials.
-It is illegal to make derogatory remarks about the royal families.
+It is illegal to make derogatory remarks, including on social media, about the royal families or the local government.

 It is illegal to harass women in the UAE.
 Unwanted conversation, prolonged stares, ogling, glaring, shouting, touching any part of the body, stalking or any other comments or other behaviour that may offend are considered harassment.
 Taking photographs of local people, particularly women, without permission and where there has been no previous contact is illegal and can lead to arrest or fines.

 Photography of government buildings, special installations and facilities, palaces, bridges, airports and related transport infrastructure is prohibited.